 (vi) what buttons you clicked;

 Any use of analytics services by us will result in analytics providers collecting your Personal Data when you access and use our website.
 These third parties may set and access their own tracking technologies (including cookies and web beacons) and may otherwise collect or have access to your device identifier, site usage information, and related information about you.

 If you do not wish to participate in web analytics, you may be able to download an opt-out browser add-on.
 Your web browser may also allow you to set a “Do Not Track” signal when you use online services.
 To learn more about “Do Not Track” signals, visit http://www.allaboutdnt.com/.
 You may also contact us at the “Contact Us” section below regarding any questions about web analytics services that we may use.

 (a) General.
-We will not process your Personal Data without your consent, unless we are permitted or required to do so by applicable law.
+We will not process your Personal Data without your consent, unless we are permitted orvrequired to do so by applicable law.
 Your consent may be express or implied.
 The type of consent we may rely on in processing your Personal Data will vary based on your reasonable expectations, the sensitivity of your Personal Data, and the circumstances surrounding the collection of your Personal Data.
 Express consent is when you willingly agree (e.g., orally, in writing, or electronic agreement) to the processing of your Personal Data for particular purposes.
-Implied consent is when: (a) you do not expressly give consent, but you rather volunteer Personal Data for obvious purposes that a reasonable person would consider appropriate in the circumstances; or (b) you are given notice and a reasonable opportunity to opt-out of your Personal Data being processed for specified purposes, and you do not opt-out.
+Implied consent is when: (i) you do not expressly give consent, but you rather volunteer Personal Data for obvious purposes that a reasonable person would consider appropriate in the circumstances; or (ii) you are given notice and a reasonable opportunity to opt-out of your Personal Data being processed for specified purposes, and you do not opt-out.